 The passing of this new bill would give tribal casinos the right to offer sports betting and table games, but also take away their right to sue card rooms.

 As recently as June 9, amendments were made to the bill SCA 6 by Dodd to try to appease the tribes by putting some limits and restrictions on the cardrooms going forward.
 The amendments were not greeted with enthusiasm by the cardrooms, though they were open to further discussion in order to push the bill forward.
 The tribes, however, did not feel amendments were nearly enough.

 Tribes were also concerned that mobile wagering would infringe on their current brick-and-mortar casinos.
 As such, an amendment was put forth to gradually roll out online sports betting all the way into 2023.
 Not great news for Californians hoping to have online sports betting from the phones anytime soon.

-The other hurdle is that should the bill pass, it is still a constitutional amendment which will need to win a two-thirds majority vote in the House Assembly and Senate.
-From there, it will need to go to the voters and pass as a proposition on the ballet, which would likely be in November.
+The other hurdle is that should the bill pass, it is still a constitutional amendment that will need to win a two-thirds majority vote in the House Assembly and Senate.
+From there, it will need to go to the voters and pass as a proposition on the ballot, which would likely be in November.

 While legalized wagering in California still has many steps ahead of it, the possible tax windfall is likely too large to pass up for much longer.
 With 19 professional sports teams in the state, the appetite for sports betting would likely be large.
-While it’s unlike to happen in 2020, don’t be surprised to see a form of at least in-person sports betting legalized sometime in 2021.
+Don’t be surprised to see a form of at least in-person sports betting legalized sometime later in 2022.